- Dr Sophie Salffner

 Salffner, Sophie and Tzika, Maria (2012) 'Video tutorials for doing palatography'.

 Salffner, Sophie (2012) 'Farming, food and yam: language and cultural practices among Ikaan speakers: an archive of language and cultural material from the Akaan people of Ikakumo (Ondo State and Edo State, Nigeria)'.
-[Submitted]
+[Unpublished]

 Salffner, Sophie (2010) 'Ikaan and related dialects of Ukaan: an archive of language and cultural material from the Akaan people of Ikakumo (Ondo State, Nigeria)'.